 UC aims to ensure that students have access to a broad range of high-quality online courses that maintain the “human touch” and integrity of assessment.

-The University's policy on online learning intends to accommodate synchronous, asynchronous and blended online courses while simultaneously addressing specific features that the UC faculty consider necessary for a quality online learning experience.
+The University's policy on online learning accommodates synchronous, asynchronous and blended online courses while simultaneously addressing specific features that the UC faculty consider necessary for a quality online learning experience.
 As such, UC offers a streamlined two-step process for the approval of online courses that satisfy the “a-g” subject requirements.

 Online courses and the “a-g” requirements

-UC accepts online courses to satisfy the “a-g” subject requirements.
-All online courses undergo a two-step course review process first requiring an assessment of the curriculum against the iNACOL Standards for Quality Online Courses before the course is submitted to UC for “a-g” review.
+Online courses seeking "a-g" approval undergo a two-step course review process requiring first an assessment of the course's content against the iNACOL Standards for Quality Online Courses before the course is submitted for "a-g" review.

 iNACOL Standards for Quality Online Courses

 The International Association for K-12 Online Learning (iNACOL) has established quality standards for online courses in the areas of content, instructional design, student assessment, technology, and course evaluation and support.
-Before an online course can receive UC “a-g” approval, the course must be assessed against the iNACOL course standards.
+Before an online course can be submitted for “a-g” approval, the course must be assessed against the iNACOL course standards.